There's more to see beyond Carlsbad National Park.

 Once part of a reef in an inland sea, Carlsbad Caverns has more than 119 limestone caves, including the Big Room, which is as large as six football fields.
 While its disputed whether White was the first Anglo to enter the caves, one thing is clear: this national park is stunning.
-And the good news is unlike White’s days where people were lowered into the caves in guano buckets, there are elevators and stairs to access the caves.
+And the good news is unlike White’s days where people were lowered into the caves in guano buckets, there are elevators and stairs to access the caves today.

 Use Carlsbad, N.M., just 18 miles away, as your base to explore Carlsbad Caverns, as well as Guadalupe Mountains National Park, 40 miles across the New Mexican/Texas border.
 Because of its mineral springs, the city was named after the famous Karlsbad spa in Bohemia (now Czech Republic).

-In a land known for its artists, Carlsbad is home to perhaps the state’s most unique artist.
+In a land known for its artists, Carlsbad is home to perhaps the state’s most unique painters.
 You’ll find her at the Living Desert Zoo and Gardens State Park.
 Bear Maggie Oso, who was near death before being rescued from a Georgia compound, paints with her paws in private one or so times per week, using non-toxic paints.
 Her pieces have been exhibited in Carlsbad and are sold in the park’s gift shop.
 In addition to Maggie, there are more than 40 species of animals and hundreds of species of plants native to the Chihuahuan Desert at the state park.